pha4ge/hAMRonization/README.md

 4. Write the parsed/harmonized data to `stdout`, in either `tsv` or `json` format (controlled by the `--format` flag.

+### Parser Template

+A [template](parsers/template_report_parser.py) is provided for quick development of new parsers.
+The template assumes that it is parsing a single tabular (tsv or csv) report file.

 ## Harmonized Data Structure

 ### Python `AntimicrobialResistanceGenomicAnalysisResult` class